oracle-livelabs/developer/python-flask-web-application-with-ords-apis/workshop/introduction/workshop-introduction.md

 Since all necessary information is provided through Oracle REST APIs, Object-Relational Mapping (ORM) tools are completely unnecessary.

 By the end of this Workshop, you'll have a thorough understanding of how Oracle REST APIs can accelerate the development of your web applications.
-You will also be provided with the Python code and Database scripts required to:
+You will also be provided with sample Python code and Database scripts required to:

 - Establish your own schema in an Oracle Autonomous Database
 - Run this Flask application locally